CORE-cer/CORE/docs/developers/README.md

       five positions will determine what type of event it is, and the rest determines whether a specific predicate is met.

-5. The WHERE clause of the query is transformed to a LogicalCEA using the visitor: CEQL::FormulaToLogicalCEA.
+6. The WHERE clause of the query is transformed to a LogicalCEA using the visitor: CEQL::FormulaToLogicalCEA.

-6. The LogicalCEA is transformed into a CEA, and then into a DetCEA.
+7. The LogicalCEA is transformed into a CEA, and then into a DetCEA.
 These transformations can be seen inside the constructors of these classes.

-7. With the CEA and the PredicateEvaluator the query_evaluator is created inside Mediator::create_complex_event_stream, this query_evaluator is then stored and messages will be sent to it when pertinent tuples are sent through a streamer.
+8. An evaluator is then created in the specific query object (the evaluator in SimpleQuery and PartitionBy are different)

+9. The evaluator is in charge of processing the events following the algorithm described in the paper.
+After processing the events, if there is a result it creates an enumerator.

+10. The results are send back to the client with the ResultHandler.

 ## Architecture of the CoreServer